 When taking a look at the labor shortage across different industries, the education and health services sector, and the professional and business services sector, consistently exhibit the highest number of job openings.
 It's worth noting that professional and business services span a broad spectrum of occupations including legal services, scientific research, as well as roles like landscaping workers, cleaners, and waste disposal workers.

 Meanwhile, in more stable, higher paying industries, such as financial activities and manufacturing, the number of employees quitting has been lower.

 The most recent jobs report from the Bureau of Labor Statistics indicates that thousands of individuals are joining the workforce, which is good.
 However, labor force participation still does not match what it was before the pandemic for a variety of reasons.

 To further understand shifts in the labor force, it is important to look at labor force participation across different industries.
-As of September 2023, including marginally attached workers, all industries have a worker shortage except for nondurable goods manufacturing, wholesale and retail trade, construction, and transportation and utilities.

 The manufacturing industry as a whole faced a major setback after losing roughly 1.4 million jobs during the onset of the pandemic.
 Since then, the industry has made significant strides towards recovery, making a concerted effort to address job vacancies.
 While durable goods manufacturing has seen a more substantial recovery compared to nondurable goods manufacturing, as of August 2023, a gap persists, with 616,000 total manufacturing job openings yet to be filled.